Andie Chen and Kate Pang panic as their son gets admitted to the ICU

 Andie Chen and Kate Pang panicked recently when their 3-year-old son Aden had to be rushed to the hospital and got admitted to the ICU...

-Andie Chen and Kate Pang had an unexpected start to the Chinese New Year, when their 3-year-old son Aden had to be rushed to the hospital and got warded in the Intensive Care Unit (ICU).
+Andie Chen and Kate Pang had an unexpected start to the Chinese New Year this year, when their 3-year-old son Aden had to be rushed to the hospital and got warded in the Intensive Care Unit (ICU).

 Andie wrote about it on Facebook, “Aden froze in the middle of the road and started shaking, we tried asking him what’s happening but he was unable to talk.
 The only words he could utter was “Can’t breathe””